WICG/attribution-reporting-api/EVENT.md

 #### Reporting endpoints

-The reporting origins may opt in to receiving debugging reports by adding a new `debug_reporting` dictionary field to the `Attribution-Reporting-Register-Source` header:
+The reporting origins may opt in to receiving debugging reports by adding a new `debug_reporting` dictionary field to the `Attribution-Reporting-Register-Source` and `Attribution-Reporting-Register-Trigger` headers:
 ```jsonc
 {
   ... // existing fields